matz837/MemoryGame/README.md

 -Compile files and run MemoryMatchGame

--Open folder containing extracted files and run MemoryMatchGame
+-Open folder containing extracted files in an IDE and run MemoryMatchGame

 # How to Play: